11 Apr Tips to Combat Mobile App Abandonment in 2019

 No matter which way you choose, always remember to give users valuable content and unique experiences in order to survive the possible app abandonment apocalypse.
 If your app cannot provide real value to users, then your app is most certainly destined to fail.

 All these changes cannot be done in one blow.
 It definitely requires a lot of work.
 The best way to deal with it is to carefully implement your master plan one step at a time.
 Your app does not have to be everything to everyone.
 Keep users hooked to your app by keeping new updates coming.
 User interest will keep rising as meaningful updates, new levels and features are added to your app regularly.
+If you don’t have analytics tracking in your App, add it immediately and study the data to figure out where users are getting stuck or where they spend a lot of time and look for new ways to improve.

 Games often fall victim as the most deleted app.
 Most games have limited life cycle which could be one of the reasons why they are easily forgotten.
 But, mostly, the prevailing source of this apparent catastrophe is that users seem to easily lose interest in games due to the overwhelming choices available in the app stores.
 Games can easily come off as simply – disposable.